QOM-One/qom-network/Networks/Mainnet/GENTX.md

 ### Restarting Your Node

-You do not need to reinitialize your Canto Node.
+You do not need to reinitialize your Qom Node.
 Basically a hard fork on Cosmos is starting from block 1 with a new genesis file.
 All your configuration files can stay the same.
 Steps to ensure a safe restart

 1. Backup your data directory.

--   `mkdir $HOME/canto-backup`
+-   `mkdir $HOME/qom-backup`

--   `cp $HOME/.qomd/data $HOME/canto-backup/`
+-   `cp $HOME/.qomd/data $HOME/qom-backup/`

 2. Remove old genesis